Bigger and Better Photons:

 brightest features.
 The intensity range obtained is not appropriate for the

 rest of the image.
 Right: Manual scaling yields an image within the right

 intensity range.
 Lifetime of single-exponential fit, colour range from

 2000 ps (blue) to 3000 ps (red)

-Single-exponential lifetime, manual intensity scaling.
-Left: Colour direction
+Single-exponential lifetime, manual intensity scaling, colour direction b-g-r.

-lifetime, manual intensity scaling.
-Left:: colour direction r-g-b with colour
+lifetime, manual intensity scaling, colour direction r-g-b.
+Left: Lifetime